awsdocs/nice-dcv-admin-guide/doc_source/setting-up-floating.md

 ```

 **To modify the `license.lic` file received from NICE**
-Open the file with your preferred text editor and add your RLM server's hostname, `rlmhostid` identifier, and TCP port number to the first line in the file, which starts with `HOST`\.
+Open the file with your preferred text editor and add your RLM server's hostname and the TCP port number to the first line in the file, which starts with `HOST`\.

+Specifying the the *ISV\_port* is optional\.
+This specifies the port on which the license server listens\.
+If you do not specify a port, a random port is used\.
+This could cause conflicts with your firewall configuration\.

 **Note**
-Modifying any other part of the license corrupts the file's signature\.
+Modifying any other part of the license corrupts the file's signature and invalidates the license\.
+The *RLM\_server\_identifier* corresponds to the `rlmhostid` identifier that was used to generate the license and cannot be modified\.

 ## Step 2: Prepare the RLM Server<a name="setting-up-floating-prep"></a>

 The license file must be installed on an RLM server\.
 Any NICE DCV server that can access the RLM server can use the license\.

+If you put the RLM server behind a firewall, be aware that the RLM license server listens on two separate TCP ports\.
+One is the main port, is specified in the license file `HOST` line and by default is `5053`\.
+The other is related to the ISV license, is specifed in the license file `ISV` line and if not specified is randomly assigned: if you want the server to use a fixed port \(e\.g\. for easier firewall configuration\) you need to define the ISV port in the license file\.
+See [Step 1: Modify the License File](#setting-up-floating-modify) for more details\.

 For more information about RLM, see the [Reprise Software](http://www.reprisesoftware.com/products/license-manager.php) website\.